 I’d contacted a charity for support and got nothing back, and this, combined with the wall of silence and shame that mental illness put up between me and my friends, family and wider society galvanised something in me – and I knew that I had to do something, if only to connect the other parents going through the same uncertain and life changing experience.

-As we grasped the new rules of mental illness and adapted our behaviour to better support our daughter – what I call Partnering – I realised that rather than being a hindrance, potential aggravator or instigator of mental ill health, we parents were a potential solution.
+As we grasped the new rules of mental illness and adapted our behaviour to better support our daughter – what I call Partnering not Parenting – I realised that rather than being a hindrance, potential aggravator or instigator of mental ill health, we parents were a potential solution.
 And the best part – we were at home with the child 24/7 and knew them well.
 We were invested in their recovery, and we were free!

 And so I decided to find these other parents and bring them together in a safe, non judgmental space, where they could explore their experience and share, learn and connect with other parents in similar situations.

 In September 2016, I clicked Create and started a Facebook group.
 Since then, it’s grown into a safe, warm, understanding and compassionate space and is part of the every day of many of our members – from the daily gratitude to kickstart the morning to our peer led chats and expert Live trainings.

 Whether your child has social anxiety, depression, an eating disorder or psychosis, there’s a place for you.
 We understand the challenges you’re facing and we are here to stand beside you and support you through.